-Of course, you can also edit your dropped Block in Modern Editor.
+You can also edit your dropped Block in your email or page.
 Change the styles and the content as needed.
 These changes do not update the Block in the Blocks Editor.

 Group or Ungroup custom block

-In Modern Editor, dropped Blocks will be grouped by default, meaning it will act as a single block where you can edit all the information at the same time in the left side panel.
+In emails and pages, dropped Blocks will be grouped by default, meaning it will act as a single block where you can edit all the information at the same time in the left side panel.